graphql/graphql.github.io/site/learn/Learn-Queries.md

 ```

 When default values are provided for all variables, you can call the query without passing any variables.
 If any variables are passed as part of the variables dictionary, they will override the defaults.

-## Operation name

-One thing we also saw in the example above is that our query has acquired an _operation name_.
-Up until now, we have been using a shorthand syntax where we omit both the `query` keyword and the query name, but in production apps it's useful to use these to make our code less ambiguous.

-Think of this just like a function name in your favorite programming language.
-For example, in JavaScript we can easily work only with anonymous functions, but when we give a function a name, it's easier to track it down, debug our code, and log when it's called.
-In the same way, GraphQL query and mutation names, along with fragment names, can be a useful debugging tool on the server side to identify different GraphQL requests.

 ## Directives